davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="python-multilist"></a>
 ### Multidimensional Arrays with Lists

-Multidimentaional arrays are usefull when you're storing data that's more complex than a single list of numbers.
-For instance, if you wanted to store X,Y coordinates, multidimensional arrays lend themselves to this task quite nicely.
+Multidimensional arrays are useful when you're storing data that's more complex than a single list of numbers.
+For instance, if you wanted to store X, and Y coordinates, multidimensional arrays what you should use.

-There's no "good" way to handle a multidimensional datatype  structure in Python without using NumPy.
-However, in a pinch, and if your dataset isn't too large, embededded lists can do the trick.
+There's no "good" way to handle a multidimensional data type structure in Python without using NumPy.
+However, in a pinch, and if your dataset isn't too large, embedded lists can do the trick.

 Here's an example of using embedded lists to create a multidimensional array: